“Climb the highest peaks and see the world from a different perspective.”

 The trek along the Inkhu River continues today as we trek further to a lower altitude in the latter days of our trek in the Everest region.
 We trek past the ancient gompa with the map of Mardi Peak climbing encrypted on it, lush forests dominated by the rhododendron flower (the national flower of Nepal), small streams, and a couple of summer settlements before we reach Tashing Ongma which has tea shops in the season.
-We branch off the trail and walk through the viewpoint, forest dotted with several vegetation, and lush hills and valleys.
-After reaching the settlement of Thuli Kharka, we take the desired rest and enjoy the view of the mountain of Mera North, Mera Central and South Face, and the valleys leading up to the south side.
+We branch off the trail and walk through the viewpoint, a forest dotted with several vegetation, and lush hills and valleys.
+After reaching the settlement of Thuli Kharka, we take the desired rest and enjoy the view of the mountain of Mera North, Mera Central, and South Face, and the valleys leading up to the south side.
 Stay overnight in Thuli Kharka.

 Day 16 : Thuli Kharka to Lukla: 6-7 hours::

 This is the last section of where you shall be trekking before returning to Kathmandu.
 We start the trek by leaving the settlement of Thuli Kharka and reach the Zatrwa La Pass trekking past the prayer flags and cairns in an ascending walk.
 The top of this pass provides you with a view of Lukla valley and several lofty mountain peaks including the Cho Oyu, Kusum Khangru, Kongde Peak, and many others.
 With difficult terrain up in the past and the trail leading to a precarious height above the valley floor, the pass is a bit challenging for the trekkers who have been a part of long trekking.
-After the pass, trekkers descent all the way down to the Chutanga, and then in a straightforward walk they reach the destination of Lukla.
+After the pass, trekkers descend all the way down to the Chutanga, and then in a straightforward walk, they reach the destination of Lukla.
 This marks the end of this trekking day and also the end of trekking in our expedition.
 We celebrate the successful trek in the region and climbing to the Mera Peak, with our fellow crew and team members with tasty local cuisines and drinks.
 We now prepare ourselves for the return to Kathmandu.
 Stay overnight in Lukla.